How do I obtain an ex parte restraining order?

 Are there time limitations for hearings regarding temporary orders?

 Yes.
 In all matters in which managing conservatorship is at issue, the parties shall be granted no more than three (3) hours to present the case, with the time to be equally divided.
 In all other temporary matters, the parties shall be granted no more than two (2) hours to present the case, with the time to be equally divided.

 Do you require mediation before hearing a case?

 Yes, unless an objection to mediation has been granted by the court.
-This requirement does not apply to protective orders.
+This requirement does not apply to protective orders and motions for enforcement.

 Are there any special requirements for Protective Orders?

 Upon a Protective Order being granted, the Applicant or Applicant's attorney must complete the Protective Order - Data Entry Form for Texas Crime Information Center (TCIC) and file same with the clerk before leaving the Courtroom.
 (This form is also available in MS Word FormatThis form is also available in MS Word Format).

 What are the Court's rules or policies regarding a parenting course?